-It is ironic that the Brexit negotiations demonstrate the importance of the current system of police and judicial cooperation in the European Union: the United Kingdom would certainly like to continue to enjoy the benefits of a number of its crucial components.
+It is ironic that the Brexit negotiations demonstrate the importance of the current system of police and judicial cooperation in the European Union: the United Kingdom would like to keep the great benefits of a number of its crucial components.

-Cyrille Fijnaut is a leading expert on the transatlantic history of criminology, the containment of organised crime and terrorism, comparative criminal procedure and police law, and the history of policing in Europe and the Low Countries.
-He has been honoured by Ghent University with a doctorate honoris causa, by the Government of the Netherlands with a Knighthood in the Order of the Dutch Lion, by the Belgian Government with a Commandeurship in the Crown Order, and by the City of Amsterdam with the Frans Banninck Cocq Medal.
+Cyrille Fijnaut is a former Professor of Criminology and Criminal Law at Erasmus University Rotterdam, KU Leuven and Tilburg University.
+He is a leading expert on the transatlantic history of criminology, the containment of organised crime and terrorism, comparative criminal procedure and police law, and the history of policing in Europe and the Low Countries.

 Parts of this book have been made open access.
 We make chapters open access because they are particularly topical, or provide a useful introduction to the subject.
 They may be available for a limited time or indefinitely.
 Some books are entirely and permanently open access.